My Guide To Scotland

 Scottish pubs typically:

-Have a ‘jukey’ (jukebox) which plays Flower of Scotland – (twelve-inch disco mix)
+Have a jukey (jukebox) which continually plays Flower of Scotland – (twelve-inch disco mix).

 ‘Happy Hour’ is better known as ‘Frugal Hour’.
-During this hour of high jinks the bar staff traditionally refuse to offer any change to the customer
+During this hour of high jinks the bar staff traditionally refuse to offer any change to the customer.
+See square go.

-Have locals who are obliged to offer a stunned silence when tourists walk in.
+Have locals who are obliged to offer a stunned silence when tourists enter the bar.

-The end of another good night out on Lothian Road, Edinburgh
+The end of another cracking night out on Lothian Road, Edinburgh

 Loch Ness Monster sightings are often caused by:

-Cardboard cut-outs formed by the local primary school children.
+Cardboard cut-outs constructed by the local primary school children.

 Whisky.